Facebook YouTube

 By Jeff A. Benner

-Summarizing this passage, Aharon's sons were supposed to eat the goat, but instead they burned it in the fire, and Moses was angry saying they should have eaten it.
-Aharon then said to Moses if it would have been acceptable if he had eaten it, and this was acceptable to Moses.
+Summarizing this passage, Aharon’s sons were supposed to eat the goat, but instead, they burned it in the fire.
+Moses was angry, saying they should have eaten it.
+Aharon then asked Moses if it would have been acceptable had he eaten it, and this was acceptable to Moses.

-and Mosheh (Moses) greatly sought the hairy one (the goat) of the failure (sin offering), and look, he was cremated, and he snapped upon Elazar and upon Iytamar, the sons of Aharon (Aaron), the ones being left behind, saying, why did you not eat the failure in the special area, given that she was a special thing of special things, and he gave her to you to lift up the twistedness of the company to cover over them to the face of Yhwh, though her blood was not brought to the special place within, you will surely eat her in the special place, just as I directed, and Aharon spoke to Mosheh, though today they brought near their failure and their burnt offering to the face of Yhwh, and they called me out like this, and I will eat the failure today, will it do well in the eyes of Yhwh? and Mosheh heard and it did well in his eyes,
+“and Mosheh (Moses) greatly sought the hairy one (the goat) of the failure (sin offering), and look, he was cremated, and he snapped upon Elazar and upon Iytamar, the sons of Aharon (Aaron), the ones being left behind, saying, why did you not eat the failure in the special area, given that she was a special thing of special things, and he gave her to you to lift up the twistedness of the company to cover over them to the face of YHWH, though her blood was not brought to the special place within, you will surely eat her in the special place, just as I directed, and Aharon spoke to Mosheh, though today they brought near their failure and their burnt offering to the face of YHWH, and they called me out like this, and I will eat the failure today, will it do well in the eyes of YHWH?
+And Mosheh heard and it did well in his eyes?”
+(Leviticus 10:16-20, RMT)

 What an amazing sacrifice a father did for his sons.